uo-cmor/uo-cmor.github.io/_publications/2018-01-31-properties-nepali-pain-catastrophizing-scale.md

 paperurl: 'https://doi.org/10.2147/JPR.S153061'
 citation: 'Sharma S, Thibault P, Abbott JH, Jensen MP.
 Clinimetric properties of the nepali version of the pain Catastrophizing scale in individuals with chronic pain.
 Journal of Pain Research 2018;11:265-276.'
 ---

-<a href='https://doi.org/10.2147/JPR.S153061'>Download paper here</a>

-Recommended citation: Sharma S, Thibault P, Abbott JH, Jensen MP.
-Clinimetric properties of the nepali version of the pain Catastrophizing scale in individuals with chronic pain.
-Journal of Pain Research 2018;11:265-276.